antontarasenko/searchcommons/README.md

-# Custom Search Lists
+# Search Commons

-This repository helps to create a custom web search engine.

-A custom search engine restricts search results to certain domains.
-How does it help?
+Search Commons contains lists of domains you can narrow your web search to.

+## Why Narrow Search?

-* Restricted search protects from blog spam, promotional websites, SEO rings, low-effort social networks, and unreliable sources.
+* Protect search from blog spam, promotional websites, SEO rings, low-effort social networks, and unreliable sources
-* Custom search focuses on websites you have used to, whether it's official documentation or Stack Overflow
+* Focus on the websites you have used to, whether official documentation or Stack Overflow
-* Search can be narrowed down to specialized websites: dataset aggregators, code repositories, press releases, regulatory filings
+* Narrow search down to specialized websites: dataset aggregators, code repositories, press releases, regulatory filings

-Search engines that provide custom search service:
+## Search Engines

+You can use the lists provided by Search Commons to create a custom search engine on:

-* Google [Programmable Search Engine][1] (previously known as Custom Search Engine)
+* Google [Programmable Search Engine][1] (also known as Custom Search Engine)
 * Microsoft [Bing Custom Search][2]

-Examples that follow use Google's engine.

-## Usage

-### Search Web with a Public Custom Search Engine

-* [index.html][index.html]

-### Create a Personal Custom Search Engine

-You can fork one of the public custom search engines and adjust it for your needs.

-1. Create a new Custom Search Engine at [programmablesearchengine.google.com]
-2. Create  and add your search engine to `websitesLocal.json` (if necessary, create the file following the format of `websites.json`)
-3. Start a local server from the root of this repository
-4. Open `index.html` via this server address
-5. Find your search engine in the list and export its annotations
-6. Upload annotations to your Custom Search Engine account

 ## Project Structure

+### `websites`

+Each subdirectory in `websites` contains a search engine specification:

+* `include.txt`: Restrict search to these URL patterns
+* `exclude.txt`: Exclude these URL patterns from search
+* `README.md`: How to reproduce `include.txt` and `exclude.txt`

+The subdirectory may contain other files.

 ### `index.html`

-Browser UI to list available engines, perform quick search, and export annotations.

-### `websites/`

-The directory contains the lists of websites included in particular search engine.

-### `websites.json`

-The file contains public search engines built with lists from the `websites` directory.
+An interface for the search engines created from the specifications in `websites`.

-### `websitesLocal.json` (excluded)

-The file contains your personal search engines.
-Identical to `websites.json` in structure.
-Excluded from the repository to avoid version control conflicts.
+## Contributing

+Search Commons can't wait for new lists and edits.

+Please, create a GitHub issue or send Anton Tarasenko an [email][3].

+## Contacts

+[antontarasenko@gmail.com][3]

-## Contributions
+## Acknowledgements

+[Wikidata](https://www.wikidata.org/) provided data for search engine specifications.
+It's an excellent source of open data organized as graphs.

   [1]: https://programmablesearchengine.google.com/
   [2]: https://www.customsearch.ai/
+  [3]: mailto:antontarasenko@gmail.com